abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

         \caption{\textbf{cpviz}'s output of the propagation: step 1}\label{fig:tree1}
         \end{figure}

-        The yellow reactangle tells us that the focus is on variable $1 (x_0)$, which means that at the next step a value will assigned to this variable.\\[0.01cm]
+        The yellow rectangle tells us that the focus is on variable $1 (x_0)$, which means that at the next step a value will assigned to this variable.\\[0.01cm]

     ..  only:: html